コンテンツにスキップ

 A collaboration between the original drawings of "Doraemon" and the latest technology

-The museum is divided into three floors, with Exhibit I and the museum shop located on the first floor.
+The museum is divided into three floors, with Exhibition I and the museum shop located on the first floor.

-In Exhibition Room I, there are rows of color original drawings and valuable materials drawn for comic covers and the like.
-On the walls, there is a special feature on color original drawings, and a device that entertains you with almost an entire manga episode in original drawings, which was very exciting.
+Exhibition Room I is filled with color original drawings and valuable materials, including original drawings for comic covers.
+The walls are filled with excitement, with a special feature on color original drawings and a device that allows you to enjoy almost an entire manga chapter in original drawings.
 Particularly wonderful was the corner where Doraemon and his friends teach you how to draw manga in a mysterious way.
-You can learn the steps and intricate work that go into completing a manga.
+You can learn about the steps and intricate work that go into completing a manga.

-On the second floor, there is Exhibition Room II, where special exhibitions are held, as well as a well-equipped experience area.
+On the second floor, there is Exhibition Room II, where special exhibitions are held, and a well-equipped experience area.

-There is the "F Theater" where original short movies are screened, and the "Everyone's Square" where you can see a miniature of the Nobi family home where Doraemon lives and take photos.
-There is also a manga corner and a kids' space for preschoolers, so children can relax and enjoy themselves.
+There is the "F Theater" where original short movies are screened, and the "Everyone's Square" where you can find a miniature of the Nobi family home where Doraemon lives and a photo spot.
+There is also a manga corner and a kids' space for preschoolers, so children can spend their time freely.

 Woodcutter's Fountain ©Fujiko-Pro

-The hands-on exhibit "Lumberjack's Fountain" is also popular as it allows visitors to experience the world of manga.
-When you slowly move the lever up and down, a "beautiful" Gian emerges from Doraemon's secret gadget, the Lumberjack's Fountain, bringing smiles to the faces of visitors.
+The interactive exhibit "Lumberjack's Fountain" is also popular, allowing visitors to experience the world of manga.
+By slowly moving the lever up and down, a "beautiful" Gian appears refreshingly from Doraemon's secret gadget, the Lumberjack's Fountain, bringing smiles to the faces of visitors.

 Enjoy "SF - A Little Mystery"